techqueria/website/site/content/about/brand.md

 See our [Photos](/about/photos/) page.

-## Sketch Assets
+## Design Assets

-You can find the logos and download them using [this Sketch Cloud link](https://sketch.cloud/s/rQ2aE).
+You can find the logos and download them using [this Figma link](https://www.figma.com/file/I33DuKmkVHxSKdkFCE7LqlHu/Techqueria).

 ---